 Despite Mercury being the closest planet to the Sun, Venus is the warmest planet.

-In the time it takes Pluto to go around the Sun once, 1028 years have passed away on Mercury!
+In the time it takes Pluto to go around the Sun once, 1028 years have passed on Mercury!

 Mercury gets its name from the Roman god of commerce, travel and industry.
 It’s Greek equivalent is Hermes, the messenger of the gods.
 The planet probably got this name because of the speed that it moves across the sky.

-If you were to weigh 100 kg on Earth, you would only weigh 38 kg on Mercury.
+If you were to weigh 100 kg on Earth, you would weigh only 38 kg on Mercury.